adiesha/CSCI246Fall2024/README.md

 	* recognizing a broken proof or a false start and using it to find a new result or approach,

 - thinking critically about which proof paradigm is most appropriate.

+## Accommodations
+If you have a documented disability and need or might need accommodations, please reach out the Office of Disability Services as soon as possible and then talk to me.

+## Collaboration policy
+- For your homework assignments, you may discuss the problem with your peers.
+- However, you are not allowed to copy proofs from your peers, use generative AI to complete your assignments.
+- You MUST not post the solutions of the homeworks on the internet.